 At the side of Marina Piccola is the beach area of Sorrento.
 Years ago, the narrow stretches of beach lined with black volcanic sand were only for the customers of the hotels above the Tuff cliffs.
-But later, they had opened their doors to all locals and tourists.
+But later, they opened their doors to all locals and tourists.
 As the beach line is very narrow, they are wooden bridges and stone piers over the water as a sundeck area with sun loungers and umbrellas.
-The beach clubs have restaurants and bars open for lunch and dinner where you can eat fresh seafood and enjoy the sunset over a cocktail.
+The beach clubs have restaurants and bars open for lunch and dinner, where you can eat fresh seafood and enjoy the sunset over a cocktail.

 View from Villa Comunale garden.